AkhilSharma90/Armur-Tutorials/content/docs/Metasploit/_index.md

 ---
 title: "Metasploit"
-description: "Learn more about the Metasploit framework."
+description: "Learn how to use Metasploit for penetration testing and security assessments."
 icon: "code"
 draft: false
 ---